cfpb/bapital-framework/packages/cf-core/usage.md

-The cf-core component acts as the backbone for Capital Framework.
+The bf-core component acts as the backbone for Capital Framework.
-It's made up of four child components `cf-vars`, `cf-media-queries`, `cf-utilities`, and `cf-base`.
+It's made up of four child components `bf-vars`, `bf-media-queries`, `bf-utilities`, and `bf-base`.

-> NOTE: If you use any cf-core Less file directly, be sure to run the files through [Autoprefixer](https://github.com/postcss/autoprefixer), or your compiled Capital Framework CSS will
+> NOTE: If you use any bf-core Less file directly, be sure to run the files through [Autoprefixer](https://github.com/postcss/autoprefixer), or your compiled Capital Framework CSS will